 In processes like SLS, the biggest driver of 3D printing cost is neither material nor labor, but machine space.
-3D printing services stack models from various order together to print as many parts as possible in one build.
+3D printing services stack models from various orders together to print as many parts as possible in one build.
 Hollow parts can sometimes accommodate smaller parts.
-This process makes 3D printing more cost-effective for the 3D printing services.
-In turn, they pass on a part of the money they saved.
+This process makes 3D printing more cost-effective for 3D printing services.
+In turn, they pass on the part of the money they saved.
 So, the shape of your 3D file can directly influence how 3D printing service prices are calculated.

-Of course it takes someone to deliver the finished piece to you.
+Of course, it takes someone to deliver the finished piece to you.
 Companies like Shapeways, Sculpteo, and i.materialise are usually working with local subcontractors.
 The 3D printing file gets transferred to them; the file is then 3D printed and after successful completion – gets shipped.

 It makes sense to take a look at shipping costs, as they can differ – some 3D printing services charge up to 100 percent more than others for handling and shipping.

 License: The text of "2019 Best Online 3D Printing Services (Fall Update)" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.